signals-protocol/signals-v0/website/docs/start/faq.md

 ## Daily market basics

 **What market is live each day?** Signals lists one Bitcoin closing-price market per UTC day.
-A single `marketId` opens with $100-wide bands; if the settlement tick lands inside your half-open range `[lower, upper)`, you earn 1 SUSD for every 1 SUSD staked.
+A single `marketId` opens with bands defined by the configured tick spacing; if the settlement tick lands inside your half-open range `[lower, upper)`, you earn 1 SUSD for every 1 SUSD you committed.

-**Where does the settlement price come from?** The operator verifies CoinMarketCap's BTC/USD daily close (UTC 00:00-23:59) and records it with `settleMarket`.
+**Where does the settlement price come from?** The operator verifies the market’s designated reference value and records it with `settleMarket`.
 Both the transaction and value live on-chain, so explorers and the Goldsky subgraph provide an auditable record at any time.

 ## Preparing to trade